LuisPastranaLemus/Data-Driven-Insights-on-Patient-No-Shows/README.md

 # Data-Driven-Insights-on-Patient-No-Shows
-Why do 30% of patients miss their scheduled appointments?
+Why do some % of patients miss their scheduled appointments?
 A person makes a doctor appointment, receives all the instructions and no-show.
 Who to blame?

 # 📊 Data-Driven Insights on Patient No-Shows